Blog Icon

 • If a customer still has the problem, but are solving it another way, highlight potential risks of their new approach.
 This is a good opportunity to compare your solution to competitors.

-• Provide a way to offboard while communicating that it’s easy for them to reactivate in the future.
-It’s also a good practice to allow customers to pause their plan instead of canceling.
+• Provide a way to offboard while communicating that it's easy for them to reactivate in the future through a reactivation campaign.

 Provide a way to offboard while communicating that it’s easy for them to reactivate in the future.
 It’s also a good practice to allow customers to pause their plan instead of canceling.

-Implementing a Proactive Strategy
+Implementing a Proactive Churn Prevention Strategy

-The key is continuously monitoring for churn signals across your user base, diagnosing the likely root cause, and then executing tailored retention campaigns.
-Tools like Upollo bring all your customer data together to deliver proactive churn insights so you can:
+Modern churn software solutions like Upollo bring all your customer data together to deliver proactive churn insights so you can:

 • Run automated email, in-app messaging and incentive campaigns based on the identified churn reason